by Christen Goetz | September 1, 2008 8:47 pm

 Celeste Lux, of Fertile Ground, a local cooperative of family farms that grow organic produce, told me, “The way food is procured is as important to the end product as how it is prepared.
 Your local grower is a doorway to so many new culinary discoveries as so much of what is available at your grocery store is grown for transportability and not taste.”
 Food purchased at a local farmers’ market is guaranteed to be picked for taste because taste is the only way to keep consumers coming back.
 Local producers pick their produce within a couple of days before selling to the consumer, and because local producers spend less on transportation and sell directly to consumers, prices are usually comparable to store prices.
 For more information about Farmers’ Markets and CSAs in Nebraska, visit www.buylocalnebraska.org or www.localharvest.org.

 Because produce sold commercially in most grocery stores is picked prior to peak ripeness, it doesn’t have as much time to acquire all of the available vitamins and nutrients as its fellow produce that’s picked later does.
 These fruits and vegetables will ripen as they sit, but since they’re disconnected from the root system they will not be able to gain additional nutrients.
+If they are grown in a greenhouse then LED lighting may be used to help them grow (get more information over at scynceled.com to understand the process), this will help them get picked sooner for local stores.
 Shopping for fresh produce at your local grocer is good when you need a last-minute ingredient, but for nutritional and taste factors, you can’t beat local produce.

 Frozen vegetables are frozen right at the point of ripeness ensuring that the full spectrum of vitamins and minerals is present.
 The produce is first blanched in hot water or steam to kill bacteria and then frozen.
 During this process all but the water soluble nutrients are preserved.
 Water-soluble nutrients are usually Vitamins B and C. This option is also good for when you’re in a pinch, and it’s the only solution when you’re craving something that is unfortunately not in season.
 Frozen produce tends to run about double the price of fresh produce in the grocery store.